|City state, one of the Free Cities|

 Lys is protected by high walls and hired sellswords.
 A city dominated by wealth rather than by birth, Lys is where trade is considered a profession more honorable than arms.
-Lys is ruled by conclaves of magisters, chosen from amongst the wealthiest and noblest men of the city.
-Slaves in Lys outnumber free men three to one.
+The city is known for its pillow houses and pleasure gardens.

 More than anywhere else in the known world, the blood of Old Valyria still runs strong in the Lyseni, who are regarded as beautiful.
-Even the smallfolk in Lys have the coloring of the dragonlords of old: pale skin, silver-gold hair, and purple, lilac, and pale blue eyes.
+Even the smallfolk in Lys have the pale skin, silver-gold hair, and purple, lilac, and pale blue eyes of the dragonlords of old.
 Many of the nobility in Lys have produced infamous beauties, and Targaryen kings and princes are known to have looked at Lys for wives and paramours.
 The people of Lys are know to curl and perfume their hair.

 The Lyseni fight often with Tyrosh and Myr over the Disputed Lands, though they will not risk the lives of their citizens in this, preferring to hire free companies instead.
 Lysene pirates often have nests in the Stepstones.

-Lys is deeply involved in the slave trade.
-In the city, slaves outnumber the freeborn three to one.
-Lys is most famous for their bed-slaves, and Lyseni are known to be famously voracious in their search for comely young boys and fair maids with their pillow houses.
-Lys is also known for the breeding of slaves, mating beauty with beauty, hoping to produce the most lovely courtesans and bedslaves.
-Aptly, many Lyseni worship a love goddess whose naked, wanton figure graces their coinage.
+Lys is deeply involved in the slave trade, with slaves outnumbering freeborn Lyseni three to one.
+Lys is most famous for their bed slaves, and Lyseni are known to be famously voracious in their search for comely young boys and fair maids with their pillow houses.
+Lys is also known for the breeding of slaves, mating beauty with beauty, hoping to produce the most lovely courtesans and bed slaves.

 Lys makes red and white wine, as well as fine tapestries.
 The alchemists of Lys are known to make poisons, including the strangler and the tears of Lys.
 Heady sweet perfumes also come from the city.
 The Lyseni also make fine long dirks.